ulugbekruziboev/berlin-s-bahn/README.md

 The intention of the project is purely educational and thus non-commercial.
 I personally love the public transportation and this type I had the data and an interest to visualize it.
 This readme would be updated often as I will have more thoughts to share.

+The main file is S-Bahn_project.ipynb, Berlin_S_Bahn_stations_info.csv is the dataset and all the HTML files are the plots and the interactive map.